JeanSuw/timed-code-quiz/README.md

 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Useage
+Press start to begin the quiz.
+Click any choices.
+Once you are done with three questions, your final score will be shown to there.

 ## Acknowledgement